High BP in Pregnancy: Causes, Symptoms & Treatment

 - Changes in Blood Pressure During Pregnancy

-- Different Types of High Blood Pressures During Pregnancy?
+- Different Types of High Blood Pressure During Pregnancy

 - Signs & Symptoms

-- How can you Control High BP During Pregnancy?
+- How to Control High BP During Pregnancy

 - Are There Any Preventive Measures?

-- Is it Safe to Take Blood Pressure Medication in Pregnancy?
+- Is It Safe to Take Blood Pressure Medication During Pregnancy?

 - When Should You Call the Doctor?

 Pregnancy can bring lots of excitement as well as a list of health issues to take care of.
-During pregnancy, your body undergoes numerous physical as well hormonal changes for the growth, development and accommodation of a new life.
-The volume of blood in the body increases, and the blood pressure becomes susceptible to change.
-However, for the wellbeing of the foetus, it is important for the blood pressure to stay normal throughout the pregnancy.
+During pregnancy, your body undergoes numerous physical as well as hormonal changes for the growth, development and accommodation of a new life.
+The volume of blood in the body increases and the blood pressure becomes susceptible to change.
+However, for the well-being of the foetus, it is important for the blood pressure to stay normal throughout the pregnancy.
 However, in some cases, the rate of blood flow may be disrupted by certain factors such as stress, age or strenuous activities.
-This can cause an elevation in your blood pressure level resulting in high blood pressure.
+They can cause an elevation in your blood pressure level resulting in high blood pressure.
 If you are expecting, you must know how blood pressure can affect your pregnancy, and this article will help you with it.

 Changes in Blood Pressure During Pregnancy